abhishek123mojumdar/React-101/Readme-react-101-notes.md

 Any component whether it be a class component or a functional componeent .
 If it is managing a state it is called a stateful component
 Any component that is not managing state is called stateLess component

+## Refs

+1. Refs makes it possible to access DOM nodes directly into react
+2. Refs can only be used in Class components and not in functional components